dlmarshall3/carmigo_frontend/README.md

 ## Project description

 This application exists because I was given the assignment to create a full-stack application in: Vue.js, Node.js/Express, and postgreSQL.
 I had never touched any of these frameworks/libraries before starting this project, but needless to say, I've had a great time.
-Thank you to Sean of Carmigo for giving me this opportunity!
+Thank you, Sean, for giving me this opportunity!

 ## Criteria